SQream/sqream_docs/connecting_to_sqream/client_drivers/Kafka/index.rst

      - Defines table columns.
 SQream table columns must align with the ``csvorder`` table columns

-.. note:: If the Sink Connector sqream.fileExtension is configured with csv extension, make sure that your SQream Loader parameter readyFileSuffix matches and is configured with csv extension as well.
+.. note:: If the Sink Connector ``qream.fileExtension`` parameter is configured with csv extension, make sure that your SQream Loader parameter readyFileSuffix matches and is configured with csv extension as well.

 3. Run the following command: